 The label and the Foundation Fair Flowers Fair Plants (FFP) was established in 2006 after a period of preparations by international representatives of wholesale (Union Fleurs and affiliated national organisations), human rights and environmental organisations and trade unions and production (in particular through FloraHolland and Kenya Flower Council).

-The Fair Flowers Fair Plants label is designed for both cut flowers and plants from all production areas in the world; ‘North and South’.
+The Fair Flowers Fair Plants label was designed for both cut flowers and plants from all production areas in the world; ‘North and South’.

-Since the label must be visible in the entire chain from grower to consumer, the label has to be used by growers, traders and shops on the products, shop floors, website, etc. The participants pay a fee for this.
-In the past 5 years up to more than 100 growers, more than 100 wholesalers and 1000-1500 florists were connected.
+Since the label was to be visible in the entire chain from grower to consumer, the label had to be used by growers, traders and shops on the products, shop floors, website, etc. The participants paid a fee for this.
+In the last 5 years until 2018 up to more than 100 growers, more than 100 wholesalers and 1000-1500 florists were connected.

-During the first five years the Dutch and other governments, the European Community and the flower and plant sector (via the Horticultural Board) invested in the label and the organization.
+During the first five years after 2006 the Dutch and other governments, the European Community and the flower and plant sector (via the Horticultural Board) invested in the label and the organization.

 One of the results of the International Code of Conduct and the Fair Flowers Fair Plants label is that certification schemes were specifically developed or adapted and social and environmental conditions were more strictly controlled than before invoice.